 What A VITL DNA Test Taught Me

 All opinions are our own and never influenced by brands.
-If you buy through links on this page, we may earn a small commission.
-Here's our process.
+If you buy through links, we may earn a commission.

 VITL offers health advice, blood and DNA tests designed to help you understand how your DNA influences your body’s response to environmental factors like diet or lifestyle.
 I was excited to take the simple VITL DNA test to learn more about my genetic traits and how I could use this information to improve my nutrition and training approach.